Skip to main content

 Clindamycin injection should not be injected intravenously undiluted as a bolus, but should be infused over at least 10 to 60 minutes as directed in the DOSAGE AND ADMINISTRATION section.

-Clindamycin dosage modification may not be necessary in patients with renal disease.
+Clindamycin dosage modification is not necessary in patients with renal disease.
 In patients with moderate to severe liver disease, prolongation of clindamycin half-life has been found.
 However, it was postulated from studies that when given every eight hours, accumulation should rarely occur.
 Therefore, dosage modification in patients with liver disease may not be necessary.
 However, periodic liver enzyme determinations should be made when treating patients with severe liver disease.

 Prescribing clindamycin injection in the absence of a proven or strongly suspected bacterial infection or a prophylactic indication is unlikely to provide benefit to the patient and increases the risk of the development of drug-resistant bacteria.